svnovikov/jsonplaceholder-tests/README.md

 Test structure
 ==============

-The tests are written against a white box.
+The tests are written against a black box.
 They cover all resources (user, post, comment, album, photo, todo) and actions under them (get, create, update, delete, filter).
 Assumed `jsonplaceholder` server processes all received data verifying just one required field - resource id.

 The tests are written using the following test design techniques: Boundary Value Analysis, Equivalence Partitioning, Use Case Testing, Error Guessing.